ndmitchell/ghc-make/README.md

 #### Does `ghc-make` provide parallel builds?

-No, but [ghc-parmake](http://hackage.haskell.org/package/ghc-parmake) does.
-However, generally I find you need a parallel factor of 3x to match `ghc --make` on a single core, since `ghc --make` does a lot of caching that is unavailable to `ghc-parmake`.
+Yes, pass `-j4` or similar to build using 4 cores.
+However, generally I find you need a parallel factor of 3x to match `ghc --make` on a single core, since `ghc --make` does a lot of caching that is unavailable to `ghc-make`.

 #### How it it implemented?

-This program uses the [Shake library](https://github.com/ndmitchell/shake) for dependency tracking and `ghc --make` for building.
+This program uses the [Shake library](https://github.com/ndmitchell/shake#readme) for dependency tracking and `ghc --make` for building.
 The code is not very complex.

 To pass options to the underlying Shake build system prefix them with `--shake`, for example `--shake--timings` will print information about how long each phase takes and `--shake--help` will list the available Shake options.